bitrix24/b24restdocs/api-reference/chats/messages/im-message-update.md

 {% note alert "TO-DO _not exported to prod_" %}

-- edits needed for writing standards
+- edits are needed for writing standards
 - parameter types are not specified
 - examples are missing
 - links to pages that have not yet been created are not provided